zingale/phy504/docs/source/multiple-files.rst

 To produce an executable, we need to compile each of the ``.cpp`` files first and then link them all together.
 Here are the steps:

+.. prompt:: bash

+   g++ -c planet.cpp
+   g++ -c planet_sort_split.cpp
+   g++ -o planet_sort_split planet.o planet_sort_split.o

+The first two commands are the compilation step.
+The take the source file and produce an object file (e.g., ``planet.cpp`` → ``planet.o``).

+The final command is the link step -- notice that we use the same command, ``g++``, as the compiler and linker.
+In this case, we tell it the name for our executable and then give it the list of all object files that it needs to link together.

+Notice that we don't explicitly do anything with the header file, ``planet.H`` -- the preprocessor includes this as part of the compilation step.

+.. admonition:: try it...

+   What happens if you don't pass ``planet.o`` to the link step?